pyhf

 Once you have a virtual environment set up, you can use source pyhf-tutorial/bin/activate

-to get back into it again.
+).
 Note the prefix (pyhf-tutorial) $

 on your command line, which indicates that you’re inside a virtual environment named ‘pyhf-tutorial’.